paulhmiller/NRGW41/README.txt

 ## Sub-directory Information

+./figures
+- contains plotting R scripts and plots.
+T

 ./primary_kinetics_pool
-- data and plotting scripts for primary transplants.
+- data for primary transplants.
 CSV files each contain data from multiple experiments, and have both 40K CB CD34+ data and (pooled) 20K and 40K CB data.
   My analysis shows that the results for 20K and 40K are similar, so pooling is appropriate.
 There is also data from a single BM transplant experiment.
-All of these have both BM and PB analysis.
+  All of these have both BM and PB data sets.

 ./LDA_secondary
 - data and LDA calculation scripts from secondary transplants.